Fall College Advisor Check-In

 Are you considering applying for Early Decision?

-Some Pros: there certainly seems to be an advantage to applying in this early window.
-For example, in Dec 2023, 14.38% of Brown University’s Early Decision Pool was admitted compared to 5.16% acceptance rate in the Regular Decision pool.
-Now, this is NOT a reason to apply ED – most ED applicants are recruited NCAA athletes, legacy, and typically your strongest applicants in the class, which is why the acceptance numbers are so high.
+Some Pros: There appears to be a clear advantage to applying during this early window.
+For example, in Dec 2023, 14.38% of Brown University’s Early Decision Pool was admitted compared to a 5.16% acceptance rate in the Regular Decision pool.
+Now, this is not a reason to apply Early Decision – most ED applicants are recruited NCAA athletes, legacies, and typically the strongest applicants in the class, which is why the acceptance rates are so high.
 However, if a specific school IS your #1 choice, ED is definitely something to consider.
 Does this mean you must apply Early to get into the school you want?
 Of course not.
 But there is no denying the strategy behind it.
 The admission folks at Vanderbilt University do a great job explaining this in more detail here.

-Some Cons: Early Decision is a binding contract, meaning, if you are accepted, you WILL attend the school and withdraw all of your other applications.
-If you need to compare the financial aid offers, ED is not the right choice for you.
-Also, if you really are not sure that one school is your top choice, or your current academic profile (GPA, test scores, etc. ) is less than stellar, you may not want to apply to ED since the majority of students who apply in this pool typically have the most competitive and complete profiles.
+Some Cons: Early Decision is a binding contract, meaning that if you are accepted, you WILL attend the school and withdraw all of your other applications.
+If you need to compare financial aid offers, ED may not be the right choice for you.
+Also, suppose you are not entirely sure that one school is your top choice, or that your current academic profile (GPA, test scores, etc.) is less than stellar.
+In that case, you may not want to apply to ED since the majority of students who apply in this pool typically have the most competitive and complete profiles.

 Juniors: Usually, test preparation should also be at the forefront of your mind.
 However, some universities go back to the test required while. some remain test-blind (University of California) or stay test-optional; many juniors may still be wondering if they should test or not.
 If you feel standardized tests may help make a case for you to attend certain colleges, there are tons of free resources available online – take advantage of them.
 There is truly no excuse for not coming to these tests prepared.